Confidence-Aware Multi-Field Model Calibration: Related Work

 \textbf{Binning-based methods}~\cite{isoreg_zadrozny2002transforming, isoreg_new_menon2012predicting, bayesian_isoreg_neelon2004bayesian, histobin_zadrozny2001obtaining, bayesian_binning_naeini2015obtaining} divide samples into several bins after sorting them by predicted scores.
 Histogram Binning~\cite{histobin_zadrozny2001obtaining} adopts an equal-frequency binning and directly uses the mean positive rate in each bin as the calibrated scores.
 Bayesian Binning~\cite{bayesian_binning_naeini2015obtaining} considers multiple binning schemes and combines them using a derived Bayesian score to yield more robust calibrated predictions.
 To maintain the original order of model predictions, Isotonic Regression~\cite{isoreg_zadrozny2002transforming} adjusts the binning bounds by minimizing the residual between calibrated predictions and labels, hence ensuring monotonicity of the posterior probability in bins.

-\textbf{Hybrid methods}~\cite{scaling_binning_kumar2019verified, mix_n_match_zhang2020mix, sir_deng2021calibrating, MBCT_huang2022mbct, neucalib_pan2020field, adacalib_wei2022posterior} combine scaling and binning to fit various mapping functions for different sample subsets, which allows a more precise calibration than single scaling or binning methods.
+\textbf{Hybrid methods}~\cite{scaling_binning_kumar2019verified, mix_n_match_zhang2020mix, sir_deng2021calibrating, MBCT_huang2022mbct, neucalib_pan2020field, adacalib_wei2022posterior} combine scaling and binning methods, which are superior in calibration performance and prevalence in industry.
 Scaling-binning~\cite{scaling_binning_kumar2019verified} first fits a mapping function for the sorted samples and then employs histogram binning calibration on the mapped scores.
 Smoothed Isotonic Regression (SIR)~\cite{sir_deng2021calibrating} uses isotonic regression on bins and fits a monotonic piece-wise linear calibration function.
-Multiple Boosting Calibration Trees (MBCT)~\cite{MBCT_huang2022mbct} optimizes the binning scheme through a tree-like division along feature fields and adopts linear scaling on each tree node individually.
 Recently, some works have focused on field-wise calibration, which aims to reduce the calibration error in a specific feature field.
 Neural Calibration~\cite{neucalib_pan2020field} learns a neural isotonic line-plot scaling function and an auxiliary network directly taking features as input to capture feature field information.
 AdaCalib~\cite{adacalib_wei2022posterior} extends the single global mapping function of Neural Calibration to different ones for each value of a certain feature field and dynamically adjusts the number of bins by neural networks.
-These neural methods may suffer from data sparsity in specific application scenarios because networks are difficult to train.
+These neural methods may suffer from data sparsity in specific application scenarios where network training is hard to converge.
 Additionally, existing field-wise calibration methods simply consider one field and ignore potential relations among fields, meaning there is still a lack of research on multi-field calibration methods.